alinesm/Employees_Vacations_Manager/README.md

    - Each employee has a clickable icon leading to a modal with vacations detailed
 2. **For vacations:**
    - Add a vacation period to an employee with fields for start date and end date
-   - See a consolided list of all vacations taken by the selected employee with:
+   - See a consolidated list of all vacations taken by the selected employee with:
      - Start and end dates
      - Duration
      - Reference year: reference of the number of complete years an employee has been with the company when they took that specific vacation.
 It offers a clear timeline to differentiate between vacations taken in different years of employment